About the Author

 Is the learning material up-to-date?

-Why is the print copy so large in size?
+Why is the print version so large?

 Why does the book not have many pages?